Contest success functions with(out) headstarts: Dummy consistency and non-headstart specifications

-Note that HOM plus SM implies RH.
-This proposition also states that HRE is implied by HOM with SM.

-Second, HOM might also restrict the CSF to the Tullock form.
-Recall that Theorem \ref{thm:clark} and Proposition \ref{prop:dummy} imply a characterization of Tullock CSF, i.e., SM, LCA, DC, and HOM.
+Second, HOM may also restrict the CSF to the Tullock form.
+Recall that Lemma \ref{lem:ind4} and Proposition \ref{prop:dummy} imply a characterization of Tullock CSF, i.e. SM, LCA, DC, and HOM.
 Following proposition reveals that it is not tight.

 \begin{proposition} SM, LCA, and HOM imply DC. \end{proposition}